 While the foods discussed below are not an exhaustive list of those that can hurt your pet, they are some of the most common.
 If you have any questions about whether or not a food is safe and you don’t see it on this list, you should err on the side of caution.

 The Foods You Shouldn’t Feed Your Dog

-There are a whole host of foods that your dog can’t eat and ones that are best for them, so it’s good to familiarize yourself not only with which foods these might be, but also with why your dog should avoid them.
+There are a whole host of foods that your dog can’t eat, so it’s good to familiarize yourself not only with which foods these might be, but also with why your dog should avoid them.
 Fortunately, there’s a good explanation for each food on this list.

 No, your dog shouldn’t drink.
 Not only can your dog get intoxicated from alcohol, but he or she can encounter all kinds of health problems after ingesting a little too much.